fastai/fastdot/README.md

 # fastdot

-> A simple wrapper over `pydot` which fixes some sharp edges
+> A simple wrapper over `pydot` to make it more consistent, unsurprising, and pythonic

-This is still under early development - not ready for general use.

 ## Install